DS4Earth/sp2020/source/lessons/L1/course-environment-components.rst

 During this course, we will use different tools and applications for programming and communications:

-1. `JupyterLab`_ in a cloud computing environment, specifically the [ocean.pangeo.io](https://ocean.pangeo.io) binderhub.
-This is a Jupyter hub provided by the open-source geoscience project [Pangeo](https://pangeo.io).
-Pangeo operates two Jupyter hubs, [ocean.pangeo.io](https://ocean.pangeo.io) and [hyrdo.pangeo.io](hydro.pangeo.io).
+1. `JupyterLab`_ in a cloud computing environment, specifically the `ocean.pangeo.io <https://ocean.pangeo.io>`_ binderhub.
+This is a Jupyter hub provided by the open-source geoscience project `Pangeo <https://pangeo.io>`_.
+Pangeo operates two Jupyter hubs, `ocean.pangeo.io <https://ocean.pangeo.io>`_ and `hydro.pangeo.io <https://hydro.pangeo.io>`_.
 For this class, let's use ocean, but hydro can be a backup.
 2.
 3. `Git and GitHub`_ for version control and documentation
 4. `Slack`_ for communicating among course participants